Why Meditating Isn’t as Hard as You May Think.

 The word meditation can conjure up different ideas for different people.
 Some may picture a peaceful looking person sitting cross legged on top of a mountain with a gorgeous view and brilliant sunrise.
 Others may picture a comfy looking pillow surrounded by lit candles and burning incense, and still others may think of a monk sitting in isolation or surrounded by other monks.
 While these are just a few of the images that may come to mind when you think about meditation, none of them, at least in my world, seem very realistic on a regular day to day basis.
+That’s why we need a special focus on meditation for beginners.

 What is Meditation?

 The point of most meditation techniques is not to be some esoteric practice that takes you out of or keeps you distant from what’s going on in the world.
 Just the opposite.
 The goal is to give you a more manageable way to be part of what’s going on inside of and around you.
+That’s what meditation for beginners is all about.

 Laura Irwin is a meditation coach and wellness writer at Inspired Meditations.
 She acknowledges that meditation works differently for everyone.
 “If I have someone who is religious, they may relate it to prayer.”
 But, she adds, if someone doesn’t want to think of it in spiritual terms, that’s perfectly fine.
 It can be a form of personal growth through “taking time for yourself, mindfulness in the present moment, self-reflection or deep relaxation.”